Sel Roti | Crispy Fried Sweet Bread From Sikkim

 Removing Sikkim Sel roti from oil

-• Make sure that you cook these in low flame to get evenly browned and crispy texture.
+• Make sure that you cook these on a low flame to get an evenly browned and crispy texture.

-• Store Sel Roti in an air tight container once they cool down completely.
+• Store Sel Roti in an air-tight container once they have cooled down completely.

 Sikkim Sel roti is ready